nimiq/core-rs-albatross/README.md

 ## System requirements

 - 64-bit computing architecture.
+- 2 or more CPU cores
+- 2GB of available RAM memory
+- 5GB of free disk space, an SSD is highly recommended (100GB or more is required for history nodes)
 - File systems with sparse file support.
 - It is highly recommended to run a clock synchronization protocol such as NTP.
 This is needed for properly accept blocks according to the timestamp and it is specially